aaronaleixander/Bookmi/README.md

 <b>Prerequisites</b>
 This project is being created with Visual Studio 2019.

-<b>This README will be updated during after completing sprints for this website.</b>
+<b>This README will be updated during/after completing sprints for this website.</b>